damianStrojek/damianStrojek/README.md

 🔭 I used to be top600 worldwide and top20 in Poland on TryHackMe!

+🌱 I’m currently doing my Master in Artificial Intelligence and Machine Learning

-🌱 I’m currently studying Computer Science at GUT in Poland.
-The topic of my engineering thesis is [*Design and implementation of a didactic security testing environment for web applications*](https://github.com/damianStrojek/Security-Testing-of-Web-Applications).
+🌱 The topic of my engineering thesis was [*Design and implementation of a didactic security testing environment for web applications*](https://github.com/damianStrojek/Security-Testing-of-Web-Applications).
 Another big project I have been working on recently is [*an application for monitoring the performance of a computing cluster*](https://github.com/damianStrojek/Measuring-Performance-in-Computer-Claster).

 📚 In technical high school, I co-authored [3 books intended for students of CS-related courses](https://www.empik.com/szukaj/produkt?q=damian%20strojek&qtype=basicForm).
 They were published in Polish and English.

-🥅 I am currently in the process of obtaining my OSCP.
+🥅 Currently in the process of obtaining my OSCP.

 🎃 Proud owner of eJPT, AZ-900, SC-900, and CompTIA Security+.

-⚡ Fun fact: I spent around 6000 hours in Counter Strike and I train weightlifting.
+⚡ Fun fact: I spent around 6000 hours in Counter Strike and I am an amateur powerlifter.

 ## Connect with me: